 5: Hone Your Niche

 Do not invest money into multiple outlets that target all guests.
 Hone your niche and develop relationships with interested parties such as yoga teachers, nature lovers and adventure group leaders.
 Invite social influencers in your preferred niche to stay.
 These references can be pure gold by tapping into their follower’s.

-Read their reviews, interact with them socially.
-If you are unsure how hire a social media or marketing manager to help you connect with your niche.
+Read reviews and interact with them socially.
+If you are unsure how, hire a social media or marketing manager to help you connect with your niche.
 These people can optimise your website for search engines so that your target market can easily find you.

 Pick your niche, market to your niche, engage and cater to their needs and desires.
 Soon you will be putting happy, loyal and excited heads in beds.

-Gaynor Hunter is a Hospitality Trainer and Content Writer, helping hotels and restaurants shape their operational strategies into profits for the owner, an engaging workplace for employees and enhanced experiences for the guest.
+Gaynor Hunter is a Hospitality Trainer and Content Writer.
+She helps hotels and restaurants shape their operational strategies into profits for the owner, an engaging workplace for employees, and enhanced experiences for the guest.
 You can hire Gaynor to train your team and write content to attract your ideal guest at shapehospitality.com or follow her on Twitter @shapemybiz